eigenhombre/vagrant-i3live/README.md

     vagrant ssh # if you didn't already do it

-... in your VM, `git clone` your fork of I3Live...
+... in your VM, `git clone` *your* fork of I3Live.
+Note that you should not clone the `eigenhombre` for: you want to be able to push any local changes you make on the VM up to your fork and issue pull requests from there:

     cd /vagrant
+    # change githubber to your username:
     git clone git@github.com:githubber/IceCube-Live.git live

 ... and make sure it's up to date with the latest production master: